fb pixel

 women and drug addiction - Stressed woman taking a white round pill while sitting in bed with glass of water in hand.

-Understanding the Science: Substance Use Disorders and the Brain
+Understanding the Science Behind Substance Use Disorders in Women

-Substance use disorders involve significant changes in the brain’s reward system, hijacking the natural pleasure and motivation pathways.
-While the fundamental mechanisms are similar across genders, there are subtle yet significant differences in how women experience addiction.
+Substance use disorders involve significant alterations in the brain’s reward system, disrupting natural pleasure and motivation pathways.
+While the core mechanisms of addiction are similar across genders, women often experience these changes differently.
+Hormonal fluctuations, stress responses, and even the progression of dependence can vary, highlighting the need for gender-specific insights and treatment strategies.

 The Hormonal Influence